robot-uprising-hq/ai-guide/README.md

 - [ai-robot-hardware](https://github.com/robot-uprising-hq/ai-robot-hardware) includes the 3D-models of the robots and 3D-printing instructions.

 - [ai-video-streamer](https://github.com/robot-uprising-hq/ai-video-streamer) includes a program to send the video stream of the Raspberry Pi camera to _ai-backend-connector_.
-It also includes an example code to receive the stream to OpenCV.
+It also includes an example code to receive the stream and forward it to OpenCV.
 Raspberry Pi camera captures a top-down view of the game.
-During the competition, the RasberryPie camera is used for the streaming.
+During the competition, RasberryPie camera is used for the streaming.

 ### Simple Example